 Have you tried the Garlic Parmesan Flax Seed Cracker recipe in my GOOD FOOD book?
 For those who do not have the book, here is the recipe.
 I make it at least every two weeks, simply because it smells so great, tastes so good, and provides that “crunch” we tend to miss when we get the junk food out of our lives.

 This recipe can be tricky to make.
 Over the past 6 months or so, I have developed a somewhat easy method for preparation, and I thought it might be good to share it with you.
-If you read ALL the tips below, I know it will help you.
+Read ALL my tips below, I know they will help you.

 - 1 cup flax seed meal

 - 1/3 cup Italian Parmesan cheese, grated (To be on the safe side, I use a cheese that is a product of Italy ONLY)

 - 1/2 cup water

 - Mix all ingredients together. (see notes below)

 - Spoon onto sheet pan which is covered with a silicone mat or greased parchment paper.